claudiabringaseverett/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**
-We could use find some ways to handle imabalanced data.
 We can use Re-sampling technique: this strategy we focus on balancing the classes in the training data before providing the data as input to the machine learning algorithm.
 Over Sampling-> it increases the number of instances in the minority class by randomly replicating them in order to present a higher representation of the minority class in the sample.
 We can also use AUC_weighted which is more fit for imbalanced data instead of Accuracy.
 The AUC is an estimate of the probability that a classifier will rank a randomly chosen positive instance higher than a randomly chosen negative instance.
 We can also use AUC_weighted which is more fit for imbalanced data instead of Accuracy.